 Short Abstract:

 Methods to create human 3D tumor tissues as test systems are described.
-These technologies are based on a decellularized Biological Vascularized Scaffold (BioVaSc) () and primary human cells, which can be cultured under static as well as under dynamic conditions in a flow bioreactor.
+These technologies are based on a decellularized Biological Vascularized Scaffold (BioVaSc), primary human cells and a tumor cell line, which can be cultured under static as well as under dynamic conditions in a flow bioreactor.

 Long Abstract: